Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "oldPassword": "Your Current Password",
 &nbsp;&nbsp;&nbsp; "newPassword": "Your New Password"
 }
-> 💡 Notes: Password rules are enforced using centralized validation (e.g., length, character variety).
 > 💡 Tip: Replace the placeholder values with your own details.
+Remember new password must align with the system requirement.

 #### ⚙️ How the Backend Validates This (Important)